byui-physics/main/pages/Faculty/NelsonL/materialsResearch/MTP.md

 located in `fitting/mtp`.
 This file contains values for the model parameters.

-7. Return to step #2 and iterate.
+### 7. Return to step #2

+With a trained potential, we can return to step #2 and attempt to relax again.
+Look from step #2 to step #7 until the model successfully
+    relaxes all of the crystals in to_relax.cfg.